okeeffed/cheat-sheets/Machine-Learning/ML-Regression-Model-Performance.md

 This is the fun part!

 Here we have our `simple linear regression` regression from before.
 We, the same concepts apply for multiple linear regression.

+R^2 - goodness of fit.
+The closer the one, the better - BUT the problem is when we start adding more DVs into the model.